 Children & Family Services administers the Professional Partner Program, known as Family & Youth Investment (FYI).
 FYI utilizes the Wraparound approach, which relies on the natural support systems of the family in its community.
-The approach begins with the principle of ensuring “voice and choice,” which stipulates that the perspectives of the family—including the child—must be given primary importance during planning and other activities.
+The approach begins with the principle of ensuring “voice and choice,” which stipulates that the perspectives of the family—including the participant—must be given primary importance during planning and other activities.
 Participants are provided a Professional Partner who coordinates services.
-Through a family-centered team effort, Professional Partners coordinate and facilitate formal and informal services and supports necessary to assist the youth and their families in meeting their established goals.
+Through a family-centered team effort, Professional Partners coordinate and facilitate formal and informal services and supports necessary to assist the participant and their families in meeting their established goals.
 Wraparound further requires that the planning process itself, as well as the services and supports provided, are individualized, family driven, culturally competent, and community based.

-The FYI Program’s primary areas of focus are to:
+FYI’s primary areas of focus are to:

 - Reduce juvenile crime or contact with adult criminal justice systems;

 - Facilitate a seamless transition from the youth to the adult behavioral health system.

 FYI includes four tracks.
 Families must meet financial and diagnostic eligibility requirements to receive Professional Partner support at no cost.
 For families not meeting eligibility criteria, the option of paying a monthly rate for participation is available.
 Following are descriptions of the FYI tracks: